telerik/blazor-docs/common-features/data-binding/descriptors.md

 The sorting criteria in a Grid, TreeList or Gantt are stored in a collection of [`SortDescriptor`](/blazor-ui/api/telerik.datasource.sortdescriptor) objects.
 Each `SortDescriptor` instance gives access to:
 * The `Member`&mdash;The field where the user sorts.
 * The `SortDirection`&mdash;The sort direction for this sort descriptor.

 When the [`SortMode`](/blazor-ui/api/Telerik.Blazor.SortMode) is `Multiple`, you may need to consider the order of the `SortDescriptor` instances.
 The first applied sorting criteria take precedence over all others.
 If there are equal values in the first sorted items, then those items are sorted by the following sorting criteria.

 ## Grouping

-Тhe grouping criteria for each group is stored in an individual collection of [`GroupDescriptor`](/blazor-ui/api/telerik.datasource.groupdescriptor).
+Тhe grouping criteria for each group are stored in an individual collection of [`GroupDescriptor`](/blazor-ui/api/telerik.datasource.groupdescriptor) objects.
 The `GroupDescriptor` class inherits the `SortDescriptor` class and gives access to the same properties as the `SortDescriptor` class.

 The user may group by multiple fields.
 The groups for subsequent fields will be nested within their parent groups.
 The grouping criteria from the parent group are stored in the first `GroupDescriptor` instance from the collection.

 ## Example with OnRead Event Handler